Professor Dafydd Fell

 - Term 2: Wednesdays 1:00pm - 3:00pm and by appointment

 Dafydd has been active in developing the field of Taiwan studies at SOAS and beyond.
-He helped establish the European Association of Taiwan Studies in 2004 and was the Association’s Secretary General for eight years.
-At SOAS he has helped develop the world’s most extensive Taiwan Studies teaching and academic events programme.
+He helped establish the European Association of Taiwan Studies in 2004 and was the Association’s Secretary General for 8-years.
+As Director of the SOAS Centre of Taiwan Studies he has helped develop the world’s most extensive Taiwan Studies teaching, academic events and publications programme.

-Taiwanese Political Parties; Election Advertising; Social Welfare; Political Corruption; Public Opinion; Voting Behaviour; Gender Equality; Candidate Selection; Democratisation
+Taiwanese Political Parties; Election Advertising; Social Welfare; Political Corruption; Public Opinion; Voting Behaviour; Gender Equality; Candidate Selection; Party switching and mergers; Green parties; Democratisation

 |Jung Chun Chang||National Identity construction in Taiwan's political advertising|